sensei-hacker/inavwiki/Modes.md

 Direct servo control in fixed-wing.
 This mode was called PASSTHROUGH mode up to version 1.8.1.

 In this mode there is no stabilization.
+Please note that MANUAL mode also overrides nav modes except RTH.
+To switch to a nav mode such as POSHOLD from MANUAL, MANUAL needs to be turned off first.

-What FC does in PASSTHRU mode is: Motor mixing, Servo Mixing, Expo settings, Throws limiting (see the `manual_*_rate` settings).
+What FC does in MANUAL mode is: Motor mixing, Servo Mixing, Expo settings, Throws limiting (see the `manual_*_rate` settings).
 Note that Failsafe is still active in this mode and can override the controls.

 ### NAV LAUNCH
 Airplane launch assistant